-You might have noticed that we like to have fun here at Casumo, but one thing we take really seriously is your privacy.
-We know that when you share your personal information with us, we need to keep it secure and use it fairly and lawfully.
+You might have noticed that we like to have fun here at Casumo, but something that we know isn’t fun for you is worrying about your privacy.
+We know that when you share your personal information with us, you expect us to keep it secure and use it fairly and lawfully.
 To help you understand how we do this, we’ve put together this privacy notice so you’re clear about what happens to your personal information when you engage with Casumo and our services.

 When you register, play and contact Casumo, the data controller is Casumo Services Limited.

 As Casumo is based in Malta, we follow the rules of the General Data Protection Regulation (GDPR).
 This means that whenever we handle your personal data, we always follow the GDPR principles:

 We need to process your personal information in order to provide you with our services.
 We will only ever ask you for the smallest amount of information that we need and we only ever use it for lawful purposes.
 We never sell your information to anyone else.

 The contract between us